ComposableFi/composable-ibc/hyperspace/core/README.md

 ## Architecture
 The relayer is designed to be:

-**1. Statelessness**
+### 1. Stateless
-The relayer is designed to be stateless and does not perform any form of caching.
+This means that the relayer does not perform **any form** of data caching.
 The relayer therefore relies heavily on
-the nodes it's connected to for sourcing data, this design choice eliminates the chances of bugs that could come
+the nodes it's connected to for sourcing data as needed.
+This design choice eliminates a class of bugs that could come from cache invalidation.
-from cache invalidation problems.

-**2. Event Driven**
+### 2. Event Driven
-The relayer follows an event driven model, it remains idle if no finality events are received from either chain.
+The relayer follows an event driven model, where it waits idly until it receives a finality notification from any of the chains it's connected to.
+The finality notification represents new IBC messages and events that have finalized and ready to be sent to the connected counterparty chain.

 ## Relayer Loop